robertbuecker/nessundorma/STARTUP xpon.md

 ## Putzini switch-on
 - disconnect charger
-- disconnect charger forloudspeaker and connect it to orientation-stickie
+- disconnect charger for loudspeaker and connect it to orientation-stickie
 - Make sure the internal loudspeaker is switched on (button on the far side) and connected (3.5" jack)
 - Switch on the logic boards (upper lever switch up!)
 - Switch on the drive board (lower push button: "upwards pitched" sound!)